-Techno music, with its emphasis of intense beats and weird electronic noises over traditional song structure creates a slight problem for its followers.
-Just how do you describe that great new track you heard at a club when there is no melody of chorus?
+Techno music, with its emphasis on intense beats and weird electronic noises over traditional song structure, creates a slight problem for its followers.
+Just how do you describe that great new track you heard at a club when there is no melody or chorus?
 Oddly enough, people tend to identify the songs by what they have stolen, whether it be a sampled vocal part or pieces of dialogue from a movie.
 On “Void Dweller,” his debut album on Vinyl Solutions/ Columbia, Britain’s Ian Loveday, AKA EON, proves how successful a little sampled speech can be at giving a track some identity.

-On “Spice,” EON’s first state side club hit, Loveday snatched some dialogue from “Dune,” a source he also uses on “Fear: The Mind Killer.”
+On “Spice,” EON’s first stateside club hit, Loveday snatched some dialogue from “Dune,” a source he also uses on “Fear: The Mind Killer.”
 By using samples from the film of the same name, Loveday manages to inject a warped sense of humor into “Basket Case.”
 But unlike much of today’s techno music, EON’s music doesn’t sound as these samples were added as an afterthought; they really do fit in with the mood of the music.

 Loveday chose to use movies as his source for these samples in an effort to get away from what has become common practice in techno and house — using the “A Cappella Anonymous” series of records.
 These collections are filled with vocals isolated and just waiting to be sampled.
 “I thought that by using bits from my favorite films it would be different and could work in the same way as vocals lifted from an old disco track,” he says.

-Loveday, age 34, began making music back in 1985 with a primitive set up consisting of a basic drum machine, non-MIDI keyboard and a reel to reel deck, which he used with tape loops in place of a sampler.
+Loveday, age 34, began making music back in 1985 with a primitive set-up consisting of a basic drum machine, non-MIDI keyboard, and a reel to reel deck, which he used with tape loops in place of a sampler.
 Always an electronics fanatic, Loveday continually added to his home studio and put out his first Eon record in 1986.
 His first release under the name EON was “Light, Color and Sound” in 1988.